 The transatlantic slave trade undoubtedly played a significant role in the growth of Bristol during the 18th century.

-Today, Bristol continues to struggle with its past and with the profile of Edward Colston within the City.
-It is clear that we must address and acknowledge Bristol’s historic connection to the slave trade in a way that is illuminating and meaningful.
+Today, Bristol continues to struggle with its past and with the profile of Edward Colston within the city.
+We must address and acknowledge Bristol’s historic connection to the slave trade in a way that is illuminating and meaningful.

-By embracing the history of our city, we can learn valuable lessons that will enable us to build a strong, fair and united future for Bristol, a city proud of its diversity and inclusivity, whose citizens stand together against racism and inequality.
+We can learn valuable lessons from our past that will enable us to build a strong, fair and united future for Bristol, a city proud of its diversity and inclusivity, whose citizens stand together against racism and inequality.